manya-bansal/fern-lang-www/src/tutorial/5_tiling.md

-# Tiling a multi-function program
+# Tiling a Multi-Function Program

 Finally, we can start rewriting tiling programs